AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 1. Use the GET s3 role arn method to retrieve the userARN value, as described below.
 2. Create a roleARN in the AWS portal.
 See AWS s3 role ARN instructions for more information.
-3. Create an Adobe Cloud Locations account for the s3 ARN type with the POST create account method.
+3. Create an Adobe cloud API account for the s3 ARN type with the POST create account method.
 4. Include the s3 role ARN `accountProperties` as shown in the JSON above.

 ## GET s3 role arn

-Use this endpoint to retrieve information for a specific Cloud Locations Account.
+Use this endpoint to retrieve information for a specific Analytics s3 role arn cloud API Account.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/export_locations/analytics/exportlocations/account/{UUID}`